trustbloc/docs/docs/source/kms/onboard_recover.md

 # User Onboarding and Recovery

-KMS server can play a different role depending on the concrete setup.

-In the TrustBloc environment, the KMS server is used as an authorization KMS for supporting [ZCAP-LD][zcap-ld] scheme and as an operational KMS for regular user's crypto operations.
+In the TrustBloc environment, KMS server is used as an **authorization KMS** for supporting [ZCAP-LD][zcap-ld] scheme and as an **operational KMS** for regular user's crypto operations.

-Here is an example setup for user onboarding flow in the Wallet:
+Both are part of the user onboarding flow in the Wallet.

 ```{image} ../_static/onboard_user_flow.png
 ```